florianwechsung/PyPlasmaOpt/README.md

 ## Requirements

-On a recent linux (e.g. Ubuntu > 18.04), all requirements should be met.
+On a recent linux (e.g. Ubuntu > 18.04), most requirements should be met.
+First install an MPI library of your choice via

+    sudo apt install mpich

+or

+    brew install mpich

 On mac, install gcc and python via

     brew install python gcc